 The birth of almost every organization of social entrepreneurship can be located in the dream of an individual or a group of like-minded people.
 This dream which is often ridiculed or considered impossible when in its embryonic form often requires the persistent effort of its founder and the team.
-Meet Andrew Louise, the founder of MylocalDost, a platform for sustainable/responsible tourism in India which unites travel enthusiasts with locals so that travelers get a rich and an authentic experience of the place and at the same time, bring sustainability in the lives of the local communities.
-The idea is to have local hosts or Dosts, as Andrew calls them, who will ensure that you don’t just visit a place but live it locally and responsibly.
+Meet Andrew Louise, the Eco-founder (Eco-friendly in his ways) of MylocalDost, who manages the Operations and Marketing of the product.
+The platform unites travellers to local hosts or Dosts, as Andrew calls them, who will ensure that you don’t just visit a place but live it locally and responsibly.

 MylocalDost was borne out of Andrew’s dream of creating a platform doing what he enjoyed doing as a hobby – organizing trips for his colleagues to off-beat places.
 He was a regular corporate employee till a year back.
 However, it wasn’t long before he realized the potential for rural tourism in India and ultimately made the big leap from corporate life to social entrepreneurship.
 Andrew, who was born and brought up in the city of Delhi, always enjoyed travelling to the nearby popular hill stations of Mussourie, Manali, Dehradun, Shimla etc. as a kid during the school vacations.
 However, as he grew up and kept visiting these places to relive his childhood days, he watched these popular tourist spots transform into overpopulated towns with new problems emerging every day.
 It came to a point, that once when Andrew and his friends traveled to Mussoorie, they weren’t allowed to enter the place as the place was Houseful!
 It was heart-breaking for him as his childhood memories of traveling to the hills were getting perished due to mass tourism.
 He realized the tourist destinations were going overboard, beyond their capacity, to generate maximum income out of tourists and ending up hurting their ecosystems in the long run.
 Those destinations had all the chaos that any metro city has.
 They were no more a place to travel.